BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.39.4 =

+* Added unit-level photo galleries to desktop availability tables and mobile unit details, including compact stacked previews when multiple images are available.
+* Added consistent desktop thumbnail navigation to property, floor plan, and unit lightboxes, with rails that size themselves to the number of images.
+* Made Escape reliably close every image lightbox, including while it is opening.

 = 0.39.3 =